mout/mout/doc/array.md

 Recursively flattens an array.
 A new array containing all the elements is returned.
 If `level` is specified, it will only flatten up to that level.
+Note that arrays within objects will not be flattened.

 ### Example